-When a family has been selected from the waiting list, the PHA must notify the family [24 CFR 982.554(a)].
+When a family has been selected from the waiting list, the PHA must notify the family.

 The PHA will notify the family by first class mail when it is selected from the waiting list.
 The notice will inform the family of the following: